Making a Survey Results Presentation [Human Friendly & Focused]

 What decision does this data support?

 This is your “So what?” moment.
 If you can’t answer it, your presentation is not ready.
 The best presentations we’ve built for clients started with this moment of brutal honesty.
 Kevin’s survey was about customer satisfaction, but the point wasn’t “43% of people are happy.”
-The point was, “People like the product, but hate the onboarding process—and that’s losing us money.”
+The point was, “People like the product, but hate the onboarding process.
+And that’s losing us money.”

 Data without a point of view is noise.
 With a point of view?
 It becomes leverage.